 One way to go about it is to create VM images for every change and create a new VM instance to push it.
 However, this is laborious and prone to errors, especially if different instances have different application data.
 What about the storage?
 Databases?
 Network configuration?
 What about the architecture?
 As your usage of cloud infrastructure for Dev/QA/Production environments grows, it becomes an operational challenge to manage the entire infrastructure.
 Operational tasks such as the one listed below become a nightmare for a System admin:

 • Configuring instances with storage, services, firewall, software

 • Monitoring and deleting instances

-• Ensuring all instances in a layer (web/app) are in same state.
+• Ensuring all instances in a layer (web/app) are in the same state.